Early Voting

 When will early voting take place?

 Michigan's Constitution requires cities and townships to offer early voting in each statewide and federal election for at least 9 consecutive days, beginning on the second Saturday before the election and ending on the Sunday before the election.
 Early voting sites must be open for at least 8 hours each of those 9 days starting with the 2024 Presidential Primary Election.
-Voters will be notified by mail in early 2024 regarding exact locations, dates and times for early voting.
+Early Voting Sites will be open for the February, 27th 2024 Presidential Primary Election starting Saturday, February 17th though Sunday, February 25th.

 Want to vote in-person even earlier?
 Check information on absentee ballots for guidance.